MicrosoftDocs/power-automate-docs/articles/business-process-flows-overview.md

 ### Lookup field in a business process flow stage

-Recent records are visible in a lookup field in Unified Interface.
-In order to disable the most recently used items from showing up in the lookup, follow these steps:
+Recent records are visible in a lookup field in the unified interface.
+To prevent the most recently used items from showing up in the lookup, follow these steps:
-1. Open [Power Apps maker portal](https://make.powerapps.com/home) and select the correct environment on the top right.
+1. Open the [Power Apps maker portal](https://make.powerapps.com/home), and then select the correct environment from the top right of the screen.
-2. Navigate to **Tables** under **Data**.
+2. Go to **Tables** under **Data**.
 Search for your business process flow entity.
-3. Click on **Forms** and select the **Information** editor.
+3. Select **Forms**, and select the **Information** editor.
 4. Select your lookup data step from the **Tree view** and check **Disable most recently used items**.
 5. Save and publish.